MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/windows-server-container/index.md

 # Performance tuning Windows Server containers

 ## Introduction
-In Server 2022, two types of containers are available: Windows Server Containers and Hyper-V Containers.
+Starting with Windows Server 2022, two types of containers are available: Windows Server Containers and Hyper-V Containers.
 Each container type supports either the Server Core or Nano Server SKU of Windows Server 2022.

 These configurations have different performance implications which we detail below to help you understand which is right for your scenarios.
 In addition, we detail performance impacting configurations, and describe the tradeoffs with each of those options.